awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------
 #### [ Session Manager and CLI ]

-Use this sample policy to provider users with the ability to start and resume sessions from only the Session Manager console and the AWS CLI\.
+Use this sample policy to give users the ability to start and resume sessions from only the Session Manager console and the AWS CLI\.
 This policy doesn't provide all the permissions needed to start sessions from the Amazon EC2 console\.

 ```
 {